Accredited Investor Qualifications: How To Become An Accredited Investor Without High Income Or Net Worth

 Benefits Of Accredited Investor Designation

-PeerStreet has a low $1,000 minimum, which allows for better diversification for accredited investors.
+PeerStreet has a low $1,000 minimum which allows for better diversification for accredited investors.
+The platform offers residential and commercial real estate investments in the private market.
 You can define the criteria based on rate, LTV, duration, etc., and their Automated Investing feature automatically places you into investments that match your criteria.
-I use Automated Investing since the great deals are filled within minutes on their platform.
+I use Automated Investing since the good deals are filled within minutes on their platform.
+PeerStreet also allows investors to review the performance of every past investment, which is helpful for due diligence.

-AcreTrader provides accredited investors with an option to invest in farmland at the click of a button.
+Farm Together and AcreTrader provide accredited investors with an option to invest in institutional quality farmland at the click of a button.
 You get the benefit of an experienced team evaluating various options before it is available on the platform.
 A crew takes care of farm management aspects such as insurance, accounting, leasing the farm, and working with the farmer.
-And finally to sell the farmland.
+And finally, to sell the farmland.
+Here is my farmland investing review.

-The trade-off with Fundrise is that you cannot select one particular property; but rather an eREIT invested in several parcels.
+The trade-off for non-accredited investors with Fundrise and DiversyFund is that you cannot select one particular property; but rather an eREIT invested in several commercial real estate investments.
 If you are a fan of diversification, the investment spread over multiple properties reduces the risk.

 |Investment Platform||Open to||Type of Investment||Minimum|